The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 How does the Stagecoach Performing Arts franchise model work?

-This fee includes all training and support, which begins with a five-day training course at the company’s head office in Walton on Thames.
+This fee includes all training and support, which begins with a five-day training course at the company’s head office in Woking.
 Franchisees are also allocated a dedicated regional franchise manager, who helps in setting up the business, before supporting the franchisee with the operational aspect of running a successful franchise.

 Stagecoach requires all of its principals, teachers, and assistants to apply for enhanced clearance via the DBS (Disclosure and Barring Service).
 Furthermore, the business invests in independent annual reviews to ensure all schools and their staff are operating at the highest level of childhood protection standards.